cloudera/CML_llm-hol/README.md

 >**3d.** Work through the notebook by running each cell.
 When you are finished come back to this guide.

 :pencil2: You have now not only populated, but also retreived context chunks from a Pinecone Vector DB using CML.
-Now you have all of the starting building blocks for building a full RAG-based application.
+You have all of the starting building blocks for building a full RAG-based, LLM application.

 ## 4. Deploy a CML application